 WHO'S ON THE TDLCB?
 From time to time, seats are available on the TDLCB, which may be limited to certain types of applicants - such as paratransit system users, senior citizens, etc. Interested persons who qualify for these seats will need to fill out an application, which is made available online when vacancies occur.
 Applications are also available by request from our office.
-For more information, contact MetroPlan Orlando at (407) 481-5672 or email info@metroplanorlando.org.
+For more information, contact MetroPlanOrlando at (407) 481-5672 or email Info@MetroPlanOrlando.gov.